google/libphonenumber/FALSEHOODS.md

     during, or after the actual implementation of numbering plan changes in the real world.
 The actual date on which a phone number range becomes active may not always adhere to official announcements.

+1. **Nobody voice calls M2M sim numbers**

+    M2M sim cards are for machine-to-machine communication and are up to 15 characters long.
+Typically they are used for data and SMS messages, however there are cases in which someone may voice-call an M2M sim.
+    One example is for in-home & roaming telecare/medical alarms, in the event of an alarm activation then automated voice messages can be played on the device via telephony APIs, or a human may call the device directly (potentially also via a telephony API).